ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Overview of

 \subsection{A Motivating Example}

-Most rehosting-based firmware fuzzers assign stateless models to MMIO reads in the firmware under test and never change the assigned models.
-This may prevent a fuzzer from covering much of the firmware's data-intensive application code since the models poorly describe MMIO reads that collectively retrieve a data chunk.
-Sec.~\ref{sec:model} has shown the MMIO models generated by such a fuzzer and \name, respectively, for testing the Steering Control firmware from P2IM.
-Here, we use these MMIO models and firmware to further illustrate the above limitation of existing models and motivate the use of \name's models in firmware fuzzing.
+Most rehosting-based firmware fuzzers model each MMIO read independently and do not update the MMIO models they generate.
+Such models fail to capture the data chunks retrieved via multiple MMIO reads and processed by the firmware in a context-sensitive manner, thereby limiting a fuzzer’s coverage of data-intensive application code.
+We henceforth reuse the firmware and MMIO models from Section~\ref{sec:model} to illustrate this limitation and motivate the need for \name’s MMIO models in firmware fuzzing.

-The Steering Control firmware periodically executes the loop in Listing~\ref{lst:strctl} to parse newly received commands and adjust its servo motors accordingly.
-It takes the commands character-by-character from a data register (UART RHR) at 0x400e0818.
-It expects each command to specify a motor's name and new parameter, separated by a comma.
-It also expects the name \texttt{cmd} to be ``steer'' or ``motor'' and the parameter \texttt{val} to be an integer between 0 and 180. ($\texttt{val} < 0$ and $\texttt{val} > 180$ affect the firmware's control flow differently.)
+The firmware periodically executes the loop in Listing~\ref{lst:strctl} to parse newly received commands and adjust its servo motors.
+It reads the commands character by character from a data register (UART RHR) at 0x400e0818.
+Each well-formed command specifies a motor name \texttt{cmd} and a parameter \texttt{val}, separated by a comma: \texttt{cmd} is ``steer'' or ``motor''; \texttt{val} evaluates to an integer in the range 0--180.
+For a well-formed command, the firmware writes \texttt{val} to the motor named \texttt{cmd}. \texttt{val < 0} and \texttt{val > 180} trigger different error-handling branches in the firmware.

-The firmware's expectations imply that different characters (letters, digits, and a comma) in a command follow different syntactic rules.
-If MMIO reads from the UART RHR are assigned the stateless model in Listing~\ref{lst:fwmods}, the model cannot distinguish a ``letter'' read from a ``digit'' read.
-In contrast, the stateful model in Listing~\ref{lst:efmods} uniquely characterizes each of the MMIO reads for retrieving a command.

-After extracting \texttt{cmd} and \texttt{val} from a command, the firmware writes \texttt{val} to the servo motor indicated by \texttt{cmd}.
-That is, the same \texttt{val} affects the firmware's control flow differently depending on \texttt{cmd}.
-If MMIO reads from the UART RHR stick with one model throughout fuzz-testing, the single model must account for all these \texttt{val} semantics.
-Such a model is either too complex to build in one shot or too generic to use.
-The model in Listing~\ref{lst:fwmods} is the latter case.
-In contrast, the adaptable model in Listing~\ref{lst:efmods} evolves during fuzz-testing to contain more single-valued stateful models and represent richer semantics of a command.

-In the above example, we compare the MMIO models of Fuzzware and \nameS for the firmware's MMIO reads that collectively retrieve a command.
-The comparison suggests that there is room for improvement of SOTA MMIO models used in firmware fuzzing.
-The models cannot properly describe the reads for retrieving a data chunk.
-This limits the code coverage of firmware fuzzers, for such MMIO reads are common in the application code of ES firmware.
-To cover more of the application code, the fuzzers should instead assign stateful and adaptable models to such MMIO reads.